 Thanks to Bounty for sponsoring this post.
 All opinions are 100% my own.
 Are you as excited as I am about Star Wars: The Last Jedi which hits theaters December 15?
 The wait is almost over, and to celebrate, Bounty is releasing some new limited edition Star Wars prints.
 I got to check them out and think they are sure to be a big hit with any Star Wars fan.
 I thought they would be fun to use for a Halloween gathering where we will be serving Princess Leia cupcakes and Yoda kiwi snacks.
-Check out how easy both Star Wars snacks are to make.
+Check out how easy both Star Wars snacks for kids are to make.
 Another easy snack idea are these Sour Patch Grapes.!

 During the Halloween season we partake in lots of fun activities such as pumpkin carving, making costumes and decorations and creating some fun snacks.
 If you have kids, you know that all of those activities can involve a bit of a mess.
 Bounty is here to help with the clean up and with their new Star Wars prints, your kids might actually want to help clean up.
 Mine did!